 Alexandru Fogarași - Chief Commercial Officer since May 2022, joined Roca Industry with over 17 years of experience in the commercial and construction material sales field, colaborating with companies as Macon, Xella, Holver and Cemacon.
-Going through all the steps of a career in sales, both in corporations and in entrepreneurial companies, Alexandru brings to projects and companies a deep technical knowledge and experience of multiple industry categories: wood, thermal and sound insulation materials.
+Going through all the steps of a career in sales, both in corporations and in entrepreneurial companies, Alexandru brings to projects and companies a deep technical knowledge and experience of multiple industry categories: wood, thermal and sound insulation materials, precast concrete, BCA masonry and ceramics.